Making the decision to go SAFe

 Many organizations have succeeded by starting with a single Agile Release Train (ART) then leveraging those results to expand SAFe into the Program and Portfolio Levels.
 Once the first ART is launched, change agents often invite other leaders to participate in or witness a Program Increment (PI) Planning event to help spread the word.
 Seeing a PI Planning event in person visibly demonstrates the power of this different way of working.
 If needed, Scaled Agile, Inc. can facilitate an interaction between your leaders and another organization about to launch an ART to set up a viewing.

-For SAFe Program Consultants (SPCs), the SAFe Executive Workshop Toolkit provides an interactive approach to helping upper management reach the SAFe tipping point and take the next step in a SAFe implementation.
+For Certified SAFe® 5 Program Consultants (SPCs), the SAFe Executive Workshop Toolkit provides an interactive approach to helping upper management reach the SAFe tipping point and take the next step in a SAFe implementation.
 The toolkit provides a flexible set of slides and exercises that demonstrates how key concepts of the Scaled Agile Framework help address common development challenges, highlights the benefits that others have achieved, and helps executives determine whether SAFe is the right choice.

 Establish the vision for change

-In any case, there must be a compelling reason for the change, and a vision to go along with it.
+There must be a compelling reason for the change, and a vision to go along with it.
 The vision for change serves three primary purposes:

 - It clarifies the purpose and direction for the change and sets the mission for all to follow.
 It avoids the myriad of confusing potential details and focuses everyone on the why, not the how, of the change.